 An effective date is the official date of your nonprofit’s creation.
 Your nonprofit’s effective date will be the date the state files its articles unless you specify otherwise.
 You can set an effective date up to 30 days after the state files your articles.

 The Division of Business Services wants to be able to talk to someone if they have a question about your filing.
 You’ll need a name, address, email and phone number.
 When you hire Northwest to form your Rhode Island nonprofit, we'll put our information here.

 How Much Does It Cost to Incorporate a Rhode Island Nonprofit?

 Rhode Island charges $37.50 to file nonprofit articles of incorporation.

 How Long Does It Take To Start a Rhode Island Nonprofit?

-It will take Rhode Island around a week (7 business days) to process articles submitted online or by mail.
+It will take Rhode Island about 2 business days to process articles submitted online or by mail.
 If you deliver your articles in person to the Rhode Island Business Services Division, however, you can get your articles processed that day.
-When you hire Northwest to incorporate your nonprofit, we will file your articles online, and you’ll typically hear back from the state within 2 business days.

 Does a Rhode Island Nonprofit Need a Registered Agent?

 Yes, Rhode Island requires your nonprofit to appoint a Rhode Island registered agent.
 A registered agent keeps a Rhode Island office (a “registered office”) at which the state can deliver service of process on behalf of your nonprofit.
 Basically, a registered agent provides an open channel for the state to communicate with your organization in case it ever gets sued.